 List Matching Software: Eliminating Duplicates Across Marketing and Operations Lists

-List matching software combines records from two or more lists, identifies entries that refer to the same person, household, or organization across those lists, and produces a clean, deduplicated master list.
-This process, known in direct marketing as merge/purge, is essential for eliminating redundant mailings, preventing duplicate outreach, and consolidating prospect databases from multiple sources.
-List matching uses the same fuzzy matching, probabilistic scoring, and standardization techniques as broader data matching, but applies them specifically to the challenge of multi-list consolidation.
+This process, known in direct marketing as merge purge, is essential for eliminating redundant mailings, preventing duplicate outreach, and consolidating prospect databases from multiple sources.
+List matching uses the same fuzzy comparison, probabilistic scoring, and standardization techniques as broader matching, applied specifically to multi-list consolidation.

 Key Takeaways